Poisoned Russian opposition leader Navalny’s team scores in regional Russian elections — while in Berlin he gets out of bed

 The preliminary election results demonstrated Navalny’s capacity to damage members of President Vladimir Putin’s United Russia party with scathing corruption exposés on his popular YouTube channel.
 It was also evidence of his growing capacity to draw voters in Russia’s regions, not just in Moscow and St. Petersburg where opposition support is highest.

-Despite having no access to Russia’s powerful state media and despite reports of election irregularities, Navalny chipped away at United Russia’s dominance in regional elections Sunday, when gubernatorial elections were held in some regions and regional parliamentary or city council elections in others.
+Despite reported election irregularities and a lack of access to Russia’s powerful state media, Navalny chipped away at United Russia’s dominance Sunday, when gubernatorial elections were held in some regions and regional parliamentary or city council elections in others.

-United Russia lost its majority in city councils in both Tomsk and Novosibirsk — the two cities Navalny visited before being poisoned.
+United Russia lost its majority in city councils in Tomsk and Novosibirsk — the two cities Navalny visited before being poisoned.
 Navalny’s team recently released videos recorded in the two cities on his popular YouTube channel alleging corruption by local officials.
 The ruling party also lost its majority in the Tambov city council.

 Putin’s party nevertheless claimed victory on grounds that its gubernatorial candidates in 18 regions were reelected.
 Party General Secretary Andrei Turchak said Russians largely ignored Navalny’s “Smart Voting” initiative — an app that directed voters to support the candidates most likely to defeat United Russia — and “voted with their hearts.”